StevenCao9988/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Result
 use the result of 'before' and 'after' tuning noise to show the significant effect of UKF;
-1. the location of groundtruth and result of kalman filter;
+1. The location of groundtruth and result of kalman filter;
-2.the NIS of lidar and radar;
+2. The NIS of lidar and radar;
-3. a txt sheet, include detail massage;
+3. A txt sheet, include detail massage;
-4. a video of simulator to show it more intuitively;
+4. A video of simulator to show it more intuitively;